sherochen123/cw_gw3/_exhibits/southwest_guoqiaomixian.md

 l3: Finally, add vegetables and seasonings according to personal preference.
 l4: "source from:http://www.yn.gov.cn/yngk/lyyn/tsxc/201902/t20190227_152546.html"
 l5: photo by <a href="https://commons.wikimedia.org/wiki/User:Baycrest">@Baycrest</a> at Flickr
-l6: licence from <a href="https://creativecommons.org/licenses/by-sa/2.5/">CC BY SA 2.5</a>
+l6: licence from <a href="https://creativecommons.org/licenses/by-sa/2.5/"></a> CC BY SA 2.5
 ---